 Such plans would appear in the ‘Job-Allocation’ screen for the user to select for ‘Blend Execution’

+AKP Query: Where is it approved in Report workflow?

 The user has two options: “Record Updated Plan” (Manual Plan) or “Continue System Plan and Exit” (System Generated Plan) in the ‘Generate Blend Plan’ section.
 On clicking on any one of these options, the plan is approved by the system and appears in the Report.
 Where, further user can select one of the approved plans for ‘Blend-Execution’